weso/hercules-sync/README.md

 </table>

 Tools to synchronise data between the ontology files and Wikibase instance for the Hercules project at University of Murcia.

+## Directory structure
+* docs: Development documentation of this module.
+* hercules_sync: Source code of the application.
+* tests: Test suite used to validate the project.